aptise/peter_sslers/docs/README_DEVELOPMENT.md

 is no stale data in these platforms.

+## Testing Database

+Tests will create/use a database file named `ssl_minnow_test.sqlite`

+To streamline overhead, the tests will create and utilize database snapshots:

+    `ssl_minnow_test.sqlite-AppTest`
+    `ssl_minnow_test.sqlite-AppTestCore`

+To ensure fresh tests, all 3 files can be removed:

+    `ssl_minnow_test.sqlite`
+    `ssl_minnow_test.sqlite-AppTest`
+    `ssl_minnow_test.sqlite-AppTestCore`

 ## ACME-DNS Testing

-The testing suite can not reliably spin-up `acme-dns``, so it must run in it's own process.
+The testing suite can not reliably spin-up `acme-dns`, so it must run in it's own process.

 Use the test-config file:

-    sudo acme-dns -c ./tests/test_configuration/acme-dns.config
+    sudo acme-dns -c ./tests/test_configuration/acme-dns--local.config

-## ACME v1 Testing

-ACME v1 is no longer supported in peter_sslers.

 ## Repository Styleguide